Monday, 20 September 2010

 While in Dorset visiting my Mum, I went to pay a visit to my lovely uncle in his resting place under this young tree.

-Anyway uncle Ben is in a beautiful place called a burial ground.
-The first bodies installed so to speak, are now nourishing majestic oaks and rowans as tall as the eves of a house.
+Anyway, uncle Ben is in a beautiful place called a burial ground as appose to a churchyard or crem's grounds The first bodies installed so to speak, are now nourishing majestic oaks and rowans as tall as the eves of a house.
 Compared to an average graveyard I think it would be a nice place to while away a few years watching the blackbirds nesting and listening to next door's trees rustling.

 I hope Ben, who was an expert wood carver and lover of birds, trees and nature generally, is happy there.